-So, if in a battle of GoPro Max vs GoPro Hero, which wins out?
+In a battle of GoPro Max vs GoPro Hero, which wins out?
 Read on to find out.
-Or, for a closer look at the options individually, head to our GoPro Max review, GoPro HERO 9 Black review or GoPro HERO 8 Black review.
+This comparison will focus on the official lineup at time of writing – find out more about each camera in our GoPro Max review, GoPro HERO 10 Black review, HERO 9 Black review or HERO 8 Black review.

 Weight-wise, the Max comes in at 154g, which is surprisingly a little lighter than the HERO 9 Black’s 158g, while the HERO 8 weighs in at 126g.